answergb/re2sume/README.md

 * Developed prototype navigation of LGE using Qt and NavKit SDK

 Developer, **Nara Controls**, March 2015 - May 2016
 * Developed IDE for PLC programmer using C#, Infragistics', and Syncfusion's

 Developer, **TmaxSoft**, October 2003 - July 2013
-* Developed ProFrame C
 * Wrote 4 next generation projects' codes using ProFrame C and ProFrame Java
   * Hanmi Bank, Shinhan Bank, Daewoo Shipbuilding & Marine Engineering, and KICC
 * Leaded 3 to develop testing tools in Tizen IDE